Explainer: U.S.-China trade war - the levers they can pull

 The Chinese currency has weakened nearly 4 percent since July 2018, when U.S. authorities began collecting the first China-specific tariffs.
 That has absorbed some of the impact of tariffs on Chinese exporters.

-China’s Commerce Ministry said on Friday it will draft a list of foreign companies, organizations and individuals that it deems “unreliable” for harming Chinese companies, state-run China National Radio reported.
+China’s Commerce Ministry has said it would draft a list of foreign companies, organizations and individuals that it deems “unreliable” for harming Chinese companies.

-The move does not single out any countries or companies, but the report cited a ministry spokesman as saying the “unreliable entities list” will apply to those that flout market rules and the spirit of contracts, block supplies to Chinese companies for non-commercial reasons and “seriously harm the legitimate rights and interests” of Chinese companies.
+The list would apply to companies that flout market rules and the spirit of contracts, block supplies to Chinese companies for non-commercial reasons or otherwise harm the interests of Chinese companies.

-China could target high-profile U.S. companies such as Apple, although that could backfire as millions of Chinese people depend on the tech firm for their jobs.
+China could target high-profile U.S. companies such as Apple Inc, although that could backfire as millions of Chinese people depend on the tech firm for their jobs.

-Goldman Sachs estimates that banning Apple products could slash profits of the iPhone maker by almost a third.
+Goldman Sachs has estimated that banning Apple products could slash profits of the iPhone maker by almost a third.
 Apple and other U.S. firms are also vulnerable to consumer boycotts in China.
 There is precedent for this: South Korean companies faced boycotts when deployment of a U.S. anti-missile system angered China’s government.

 Beijing could make life difficult for American banks, restaurant chains such as Starbucks, courier companies such as Fedex and commodity suppliers by opening tax inquiries, withholding licenses and other similar bureaucratic moves.